Ukraine crisis: 'We don't want war in Europe' Putin says in talks with Scholz | DW | 15.02.2022

 In a joint press conference after meeting, the chancellor said he hopes that in the near future the "blockages" in dialogue will be resolved with further high-ranking discussions.

-"It is our absolute duty as heads of government that Europe does not see a de-escalation into war," Scholz said.
+"It is our absolute duty as heads of government that Europe does not see an escalation into war," Scholz said.

 "We are ready to work further together.
 We are ready to go down the negotiations track," Putin told the press conference.